AlgyJr/ios_guides/Table-View-Quickstart.md

 ### Step 3: Add prototype cell to table view
 You'll need a way to describe the appearance of the cells in your table.
-One way design a reusable template for cells is to use _prototype cells_.
-You can drag a `Table View Cell` from the Object Library into your table view.
+One way to design a reusable template for cells is to use _prototype cells_.
+Drag a `Table View Cell` from the Object Library into your table view.
 You can now design the layout of the prototype cell by adding more components from the Object Library.